open-estuary/distro-repo/README.md

 #### CentOS
 1. Defaultly, estuary.repo is in */etc/yum.repos.d/* directory.
 Please to make sure.

-If not, just download estuary.repo from *distro-repo/util/estuary.repo*, then move it to */etc/yum.repos.d/*.
+If not, just download estuary.repo from *distro-repo/util/estuaryftp.repo（or estuaryhttp.repo）*, then move it to */etc/yum.repos.d/*.(estuaryftp.repo is domestic yum using ftp, and estuaryhttp.repo is foreign yum using http.)
-Also, you can make a new estuary.repo in */etc/yum.repos.d/* as *distro-repo/util/estuary.repo*.

 2. run `yum clean all`.

 3. run `yum repolist`.